-With the shift in work practices requiring a demand for continuous and lifelong learning, traditional models where the learning is seen to be the domain of HR or the learning team need to be replaced by a shared responsibility between the learner, their manager and the organisation.
+With the shift in work practices requiring a demand for continuous and lifelong learning, traditional models where employee learning is seen to be the domain of HR or the learning team need to be replaced by a shared responsibility between the learner, their manager and the organisation.

 As the Deloitte 2019 Human Capital trends report outlines, ‘leading organisations are taking steps to deliver learning to their people in a more personal way integrating work and learning more tightly with each other, extending ownership for learning beyond the HR organisation, and looking for ways to bring solutions we use in our daily lives into the learning environment’.